Treat your cat for life – not just for Christmas

 Everyone likes a little treat every now and then - and especially now that Christmas is coming.
 Although it's tempting to give your cat scraps from the table, many popular Yuletide treats can actually be dangerous and cause life-threatening problems for your furry friend.
 What’s more, whilst just one leftover slice of turkey may not seem excessive to us humans, for a cat this could be a significant number of extra calories and affect the balance of the rest of their nutrition plan.

-Treat or not to treat?
+To treat or not to treat?

-Some table scraps are even toxic to cats
+Some foods can be toxic to cats

 The right nutrition in the right amount

-Plus, with so many people around the house, Christmas can actually be quite stressful for cats.
-To minimize disruption, stick to her routines as well her precisely balanced nutrition like Hill's™ Science Plan™ .
-A Hill's Science Plan kibble is just as much of a treat, and much better for her.
-You can also reward your cat by varying the food you feed, combining wet and dry food and changing the flavour from time to time.
-However, do keep to the recommended daily amounts.
-The Hill's Science Plan range has delicious tasting varieties that are specifically tailored to the individual needs of your cat.
-And if she doesn't love it, then we'll give you your money back - guaranteed!
+In addition, with more people than usual around the house, Christmas can actually be quite stressful for cats.
+To minimise disruption, stick to routines and continue feeding precisely-balanced nutrition like Hill's Science Plan.
+Using some of their Hill's Science Plan kibbles from their daily ration is just as much of a treat, and much better for them.
+You can also combine the wet and dry versions of their Hill’s Science Plan food or even use different flavours if you so wish.
+However, do consult the feeding guide for guidance on recommended daily feeding amounts and make any changes gradually.
+The Hill's Science Plan range has delicious tasting varieties that are scientifically-developed for the specific needs of healthy pets.
+And if your cat doesn't love the taste, we'll give you your money back!